-British judges for many years ignored Blackstone; certainly they did not ingest Lord Northcliffe's dictum that news is something somebody somewhere wants to suppress; everything else is advertising.
+British judges strayed from Blackstone; certainly they did not ingest ingest Lord Northcliffe's dictum that news is something somebody somewhere wants to suppress; everything else is advertising.
 Nor can one readily imagine a British judge echoing Justice Gurfein's declaration in the Pentagon papers case that national security is defended not only on the ramparts but in the institutions of a free society.
-The Sunday Times in 1969 in Thomson v Times Newspapers won a declaration from Lord Salmon that the issue of a writ could no longer stifle comment, but scores of gag orders were issued in family law cases - the unwisdom of which was demonstrated in the Satanic Abuse scare that unfairly deprived a score of families of their children.
-The difference in the two democracies has never been more starkly exemplified than in contrasting Robert MacFarlane in the Iran Contra scandal and Mr. Clive Ponting in the Belgrano affair.
-In America, MacFarlane, President Reagan's National Security Advisor, was prosecuted for deceiving Congress.
+The difference in the two democracies has never been more starkly exemplified than the contrasting experiences of Mr. Robert MacFarlane in the Iran Contra scandal and Mr. Clive Ponting in the Belgrano affair.
+In America, MacFarlane, President Reagan's National Security Advisr, was prosecuted for deceiving Congress.
 In Britain it was the whistle-blower Ponting who revealed the deception of Parliament, not the deceiving Minister of the Crown, who was prosecuted.
-J. B. Morton's story about Dr. Strasbismus (Whom God Preserve) of Utrecht summed it up: In the middle of a public speech the good doctor reached down for rotten eggs and threw them at his audience.
-As he was led away by police called to quell the uproar, he remarked 'Oh, dear, I seem to have got things the wrong way round.'
+J. B. Morton's story about Dr. Strasbismus (Whom God Preserve of Utrecht) summed it up: In the middle of a public speech the good doctor reached down for rotten eggs and threw them at his audience.
+As he was led away by police called to quell the uproar, he remarked "Oh, dear, I seem to have got things the wrong way round."